 - where the vehicle is used in a mining area, damage caused as a result of your failure to promptly remove any mud or dirt and to clean the vehicle promptly after its exposure to mud or dirt;

-- damage to or loss of any personal property owned by the driver, any passenger or anyone else, including personal property left in the vehicle;
+- damage to or loss of any personal property owned by you or any other driver or passenger of our vehicle, the driver or passenger of another vehicle, or anyone else, including personal property left in a vehicle;

 - damage to or loss of any items supplied with your vehicle such as keys, tyre change equipment or E-toll tags; and